tsvtln/smithing_master/README.md

 ## Features event clicker

-- 3 day event to auto detect icon type and click based on the amount specified bellow the icon.
+- 3-day event to auto-detect icon type and click based on the amount specified bellow the icon.
 #### Requirements
 Requirements executable inside `requirements.sh`
 ```